openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/mdl_iso_cbor.json}}

-In the `deviceSigned` item, `deviceAuth` item includes a signature by the deviceKey that belongs to the End-User.
+In the `deviceSigned` item, the `deviceAuth` item includes a signature by the deviceKey that belongs to the End-User.
 It is used to prove legitimate possession of the Credential, since the Issuer has signed over the deviceKey during the issuance of the Credential.

 Note: The deviceKey does not have to be HW-bound.